Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/_demonstrating-proof-of-possession.md

 {% endmermaid %}
 <!--vale on-->

-It's possible to use Demonstrating Proof-of-Possession option without mTLS, or even with plain HTTP.
-HTTPS is recommended for better protection.
+You can utilize the Demonstrating Proof-of-Possession option without Mutual TLS, and even with plain HTTP, although HTTPS is recommended for enhanced security.

-Note that by enabling the verification of the DPoP proof, Kong removes the `DPoP` header and changes the token type from `dpop` to `bearer`, which essentially downgrades the request to use a conventional bearer token.
+When verification of the DPoP proof is enabled, Kong removes the `DPoP` header and changes the token type from `dpop` to `bearer`.
+This effectively downgrades the request to use a conventional bearer token.
 This allows an OAuth2 upstream without DPoP support to work with the DPoP token without losing the protection of the key-binding mechanism.

 It's a prerequisite that the auth server is configured to enable the DPoP for you to enable it with Kong.

-If you are configuring this in Keycloak, see the [Keycloak configuration](#prerequisites) section in the prerequisites.
+If you are setting up Demonstrating Proof-of-Possession in Keycloak, refer to the [Keycloak configuration](#prerequisites) section in the prerequisites.
-For alternative auth servers, consult their documentation to configure this functionality.
+For other authentication servers, please consult their specific documentation to configure this functionality.

-Some of the instructions in the other how-to guides for OpenID Connect support validation of access tokens using mTLS proof of possession.
+Many instructions in the other how-to guides for OpenID Connect support validation of access tokens using Demonstrating Proof-of-Possession.
-Enabling the [`proof_of_possession_dpop`](/hub/kong-inc/openid-connect/configuration/#config-proof_of_possession_dpop) configuration option in the plugin helps to ensure that the supplied access token belongs to the client by verifying its binding with the client certificate provided in the request.
+Enabling the [`proof_of_possession_dpop`](/hub/kong-inc/openid-connect/configuration/#config-proof_of_possession_dpop) configuration option in the plugin helps to ensure that the supplied access token is bound to the client by verifying its association with the JWT provided in the request.

-DPoP is supported by the following auth methods:
+DPoP is compatible with the following authentication methods:

 - [JWT Access Token Authentication](/hub/kong-inc/openid-connect/how-to/authentication/jwt-access-token/)
 - [Introspection Authentication](/hub/kong-inc/openid-connect/how-to/authentication/introspection/)